dan1229/nextjs-base-blocks/README.md

 The idea behind this is that you can standardize your components and styling without an overabundance of classes and styles or a third party style library like [bootstrap](https://getbootstrap.com/docs/4.3/getting-started/introduction/) or [tailwind](https://tailwindcss.com/) (you can still switch to one if you want though!)
 This will make it easier to maintain and update your codebase as requirements become more intense.

+If you ever want to move away or edit the base components, you can easily 'remove' the git submodule and do what you need.
+This is a great way to get started with a new project or to add to an existing one.

 ## Requirements

 You must have the following installed to use this submodule